 2. Help Your Remote Employees to Create a Better Work-Life Balance

 Employees with adequate work-life balance spend just as much effort focusing on their self-care, personal growth, relationships, and individual activities as they do concentrate on tasks at work.
 This can help reduce stress and enhance fulfillment.
 Although employers aren’t responsible for creating work-life balance for their staff, your ideal policy can encourage employees to seek accomplishment both outside of and within the workplace.
 When employees feel valued, they tend to stick around longer.
 You’ll keep your quality employees when you offer them a benefit plan that makes them feel appreciated.
-Paid time off benefit plan makes employees feel empowered.
+The paid time off benefit plan makes employees feel empowered.

 3. Reducing Unscheduled Absences Lowers The Cost